BabaYaga64/ToDoListSQL/README.md

 ##### Description

 Allows users to input categories and then enter tasks to add to those categories.
+This is a one to many relationship between the two tables in the database.

-##### Technologies
+##### Technologies Used

 * PHP
 * PHPUnit